CERTCC/Vultron/docs/process_models/rm/index.md

 # Report Management Process Model

 !!! note "TODO"
-    - clean up cross-reference links
-    - clean up section titles
+    - [x] regex replace acronym pointers with the acronym
+    - [ ] replace first use of an acronym on a page with its expansion (if not already done)
+    - [ ] OR replace acronym usage with link to where it's defined
-    - redo diagrams in mermaid
+    - [ ] reproduce diagrams using mermaid
+    - [ ] replace text about figures to reflect mermaid diagrams
+    - [ ] replace latex tables with markdown tables
+    - [ ] replace some equations with diagrams (especially for equations describing state changes)
+    - [ ] move latex math definitions into note blocks `???+ note _title_` to offset from text
+    - [ ] move MUST SHOULD MAY etc statements into note blocks with empty title `!!! note ""` to offset from text
+    - [ ] revise cross-references to be links to appropriate files/sections
+    - [ ] replace latex citations with markdown citations (not sure how to do this yet)
+    - [ ] review text for flow and readability as a web page
+    - [ ] add section headings as needed for visual distinction
+    - [ ] add links to other sections as needed
+    - [ ] add links to external resources as needed
+    - [ ] replace phrases like `this report` or `this section` with `this page` or similar
+    - [ ] add `above` or `below` for in-page cross-references if appropriate (or just link to the section)
+    - [ ] reduce formality of language as needed
+    - [ ] move diagrams to separate files and `include-markdown` them

 In this page, we describe a high-level workflow for the CVD Report Management (RM) process.
-The RM process should be reasonably familiar to anyone familiar with IT Service Management (ITSM) workflows such as problem, change, incident or service request management.
+The RM process should be reasonably familiar to anyone familiar with [IT Service Management](https://en.wikipedia.org/wiki/IT_service_management) (ITSM) workflows such as problem, change, incident or service request management.
 In particular, any workflow in which work items (e.g., incident reports, problem tickets, change requests) are received, validated, prioritized, and work is subsequently completed, should map onto the RM process outlined in this chapter.

-In the interest of maintaining the potential for interoperability among different organizations' internal processes, our protocol does not specify intra-organizational subprocesses within each state, although we give examples of such subprocesses in §[\[sec:do_work\]](#sec:do_work){reference-type="ref" reference="sec:do_work"}.
+In the interest of maintaining the potential for interoperability among different organizations' internal processes, our protocol does not specify intra-organizational subprocesses within each state, although we give examples of such subprocesses in {== {== §[\[sec:do_work\]](#sec:do_work){reference-type="ref" reference="sec:do_work"} ==} ==}.
-For further reference, ISO/IEC 30111:2019(E)
-[@ISO30111] provides recommendations for Vendors' *internal* processes that can be mapped into the RM process.
-We provide such a mapping in Appendix [\[app:iso_crosswalk\]](#app:iso_crosswalk){reference-type="ref" reference="app:iso_crosswalk"}.
+For further reference, [ISO/IEC 30111:2019(E)](https://www.iso.org/standard/69725.html) provides recommendations for Vendors' *internal* processes that can be mapped into the RM process.
+We provide such a mapping in {== Appendix [\[app:iso_crosswalk\]](#app:iso_crosswalk){reference-type="ref" reference="app:iso_crosswalk"} ==}.

 ## RM State Machine